HOW TO MAKE MONEY 3D PRINTING CAR PARTS

 You can also click on an eBay seller, filter again on “Sold Listings” to see what other 3d printed parts they might be selling.

-Just don’t copy—improve.
+Just don’t copy it—improve it.

-STEP 3: BUILD YOUR LISTING
+STEP 4: BUILD YOUR LISTING

 Using eBay's “Sell Similar” feature makes it easy to launch quickly.
 You can find a similar part and make the appropriate modifications.